 Grow With Respect

 Mr. Aloha (his Instagram handle) is a native Hawaiian grower who is 25 years old.
 He’s been growing for around 13 years under the mentorship of other elder growers and is now a recreational grower.
-“My parents didn’t really have a green thumb so I’m very blessed to be able to start learning and growing at such a young age and have my trials and tribulations growing in such a crazy environment, you know?” he says.
+“My parents didn’t really have a green thumb so I’m very blessed to be able to start learning and growing at such a young age and have my trials and tribulations with weeds in Hawaii, you know?” he says.

 He says he tries to explain the challenges to other growers here, who sometimes just don’t get it.
 “You’re constantly fighting off the tropical weather,” he says.
 “You could be hot one day and storming the next.
-Some people just run indoor, some people use lights.
+Some people just run indoors, some people use the best light dep strains.
 Both have problems, it’s just about how much you want to push to get what you want.”

 Mr. Aloha lives on a four-acre farm with power and water.
 He raises red wigglers, fishes, and hunts, and makes his own fertilizers.”Organic is the way to go,” he says.
 He supplements with lights when he needs to but usually just grows with the season.
 He says he lives “in a little crevice” on the west Maui mountains, on the oceanside.
 As we talk, roosters crow in the background and he’s outside tending to his vegetable garden.
 He’s in between the beach and the mountains, a perfect location that is protected from salty winds but still receives the ocean breeze.